PAKIWASI/walkman/README.md

 }
 ```

 > **Drain before you wait.** `Walk`'s channel stays open until all queued work completes, consume it fully then call `Wait()` for the terminal pool error.
-Per-entry errors live inside `WalkResult.Errs` and don't abort the rest of the traversal.
+Each directory produces one `DirBatch`; per-entry errors live inside `DirBatch.Errs` and don't abort the rest of the traversal.
 A directory can list successfully (`Entries` populated) while individual entries inside it (a dangling symlink, a detected cycle) still show up as their own `DirErr`.

 ## API